stushar12/CPP-165/README.md

 # CPP-165
-Sort by set bits count
+Sort array according to count of set bits